animeshon/docs/content/products/image/documentation/docs/support.md

 ---
 title: Support
-description: This is a test.
+description: How to get additional help with Image.
 ---

 # Image support